 When a client requests to join a channel the gateway will look at all of the channels available and pick the channel pattern that best matches the channel the client is joining.
 Matches are attempted in the order specified in your application's channel listing.
 Channel patterns can be re-prioritized simply by dragging and dropping channels around in the listing to get the order that works best.
 Channel configuration allows you to:

-- Audio and Video Codecs: Specify which audio and video codecs (and Max Bitrate if applicable) your LiveSwitch Media Server will support.
+- Audio and Video Codecs: Specify which audio and video codecs your LiveSwitch Media Server will support, and adjust the maximum bitrates you'd like the MCU's mixer and SFU's transcoders to use.

 - SFU Configuration: Specify a maximum participant bitrate for your SFU connection audio and video stream.